innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Performed by:** Engineer implementing, or planning for, the change

-**Input:** The existing architecture, risk analysis, and requirements
+**Inputs:** The existing architecture, risk analysis, and requirements

 **Tasks:**